 Forged Medical Letters and Other Documents

 ISSS is aware that services exist to provide faked/forged medical letters, or that some people may try to create them on their own.
-Please be aware that we do verify the legitimacy of medical letters submitted to us.
-If we discover that a student has submitted a forged medical letter, it will result in termination of the F-1 or J-1 status, which means immediate loss of legal status in the U.S. There may be further sanctions from the University of Iowa as well.
+Please be aware that we do verify the legitimacy of all medical letters submitted to us.
+If we discover that a student has submitted a forged medical letter, it will result in termination of the F-1 or J-1 status, which means immediate loss of legal status in the U.S. It is also reported to the home college (Liberal Arts, Engineering, Business, etc.) as an academic misconduct violation.
+There may be further sanctions from the University of Iowa as well.
 We also reserve the right to inform any medical provider if their name/company name is used in a forged medical document.
-This is a serious violation and can even result in prosecution or jail time.
+This is a serious violation..

 A Note to Pregnant Students or Students Who Have Recently Had a Baby